giuseppebianchi/otp-gtfs-reloader/README.md

-# Keep Updated
+# OpenTripPlanner GTFS Reloader
-Check remote file changes to update a local file.
+It checks updates for a remote GTFS file and then reloads it on your OpenTripPlanner running application.

 ### Configuration